boxed/kodare.net/_posts/2024-10-01-django-next-leap.markdown

     - `makemigrations` could warn if you have apps with `models.py` but no `migrations/__init__.py`
     - It would be nice if Django checked that migrations are committed.

-These are all small things that are relatively easy to fix.
 A greater focus on small details like this has outsized effects on how nice it is to use a product.
 It's the difference between the pain of a thousand cuts from walking through thorns, and a helping hand guiding you on a smooth path.

  Small details matter.
 They matter even more for beginners, but they still matter for everyone.